TrueMiguel/Christmas-Cookie-Clicker/README.md

 Are you a Web Developer?
 Are you tired?
 Do you work remote or are you on a computer 24/7 and need a little distraction from the everyday grind?
 If code has got you down and you've been craving something sweet to bring you up, then look no further!
-Welcome to "CHRISTMAS-COOKIE-CLICKER-TYCOON!"
+Welcome to "CHRISTMAS-COOKIE-CLICKER!"
 This Holiday season we're bringing you cookies!
 That's write, COOKIES!
 And I don't mean the kind that store user data, there are no puns here.
 Cookies so good they jump right off your monitor and into your face!
 We got all the favorites, Gingerbread, Gingersnap House, and don't forget about everyones favorite redundancy, the classic Sugar Cookie.
 So jump in here, these cookies ain't gonna click themselves; besides, it's better than that 9am conference call headed by Karen that you normally sleep through.